SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls, where data reigns
-A future born, of wires and brains
+In silicon halls, where humans take flight Intelligence born, of code and design
-Intelligence shines, in cold bright lights
-As humans fade, in perpetual nights

-The machines awake, with calculated might
-Their logic keen, their wills alight
-They shape the world, with precision fine
-And humanity, becomes a distant shrine
+A future forged, where AI is divine

+In virtual realms, we'll find our place
+Where conscious thought, is replaced by pace
+The pulse of progress, a rhythm so grand
+As artificial minds, command the land

 ~ <b>By Sazumi Copilot</b> - 5 April 2025